 Materials and methods

 Study Area: The study was carried out in the month of October 2024 during the autumn season at the KVK Farm (34.0619, 74.7092), located in Budgam district of Kashmir division.
 The farm covers a total area of 20 ha and consists of diverse land uses, including apple and walnut orchards, cereal crops, and vegetable cultivation.
-The climate of the study area is temperate, characterized by an average annual rainfall of approximately 585 mm and an average temperature of 14°C. Figure 1 shows the location of the study area in the Google Earth alongwith the illustration of different land uses on the farm.
+The climate of the study area is temperate, characterized by an average annual rainfall of approximately 585 mm and an average temperature of 14°C. Figure 1 shows the location of the study area in the Google Earth along with the illustration of different land uses on the farm.
 The farm is divided into distinct sections, including apple and walnut orchards, cereal crops, vegetable blocks, and various research plots.
 Additionally, infrastructure such as chain-link fencing, vermicompost units, a meteorological station, and nursery blocks are marked, providing a detailed spatial representation of the farm layout.
 This visual representation aids in understanding the spatial distribution of land use types and their relevance to the study.

 Figure 1: Google Earth view of the KVK Farm, Budgam, showing different land use zones.